browserengineering/book/book/animations.md

 });
 ```

-Then, inside the browser, we'll need to define a handler for `style_set`:
+Then, inside the browser, define a handler for `style_set`:

 ``` {.python}
 class JSContext: